tleonhardt/sockets/inet/stream/README.md

 Internet stream server
 ----------------------
-The server runs in an infinite loop waiting for clients to connect.
+The server initializes the sequence number either to 0 or to the value supplied in the optional command-line argument.
+It then runs in an infinite loop waiting for clients to connect iteratively.

-When a client connects, it reads all of the data from the connected socket and writes it to *stdout*.
+When a client connects, it reads how many sequence numbers the client is requesting from the socket, sends the current value of the sequence number back to the client, and then increments the sequence number by the amount the client requested.

 You need to kill it manually by sending it a signal.

 Internet stream client
 ----------------------
-The client reads everything from *stdin* and sends it to the server.
-Once it hits *EOF* (end of file), it terminates.
+The client accepts two arguments:
+1. server hostname (mandatory)
+1. length of sequence desired (optional), default is 1

+The client connects to the server, sends the desired length of sequence, reads the starting sequence number back from the server and prits it on **stdout**.

 Using the code